-Your expenses will most likely fall into the following three categories (Petty Cash, Travel, and Services).
+Your expenses will most likely fall into the following three categories (Payment Requests, Travel, and Services).
 Here is a description of how reimbursement works for each.

 This applies to all funds provided by the school, as well as funds students may have raised through a Spark campaign.

-For thesis, each student may be given an advance of no more than $1000 at a time.
-In order to get this advance, you must submit a Petty Cash Agreement form.
+Each student may be given an advance of no more than $1000 at a time.
+In order to get this advance, you must submit a Disbursement Advance Request form.
 Then FSU Purchasing will add the money to your prepaid Visa.
 You will be responsible for turning in receipts showing how that money was spent (following the reimbursement instructions below).
-It may take 3-5 days for the funds to be added to your card.
+It may take 5-7 business days for the funds to be added to your card.

 - Reimbursement Voucher (RV): Download and complete a Reimbursement Voucher form in Excel, listing your receipts on page 1, and print as many copies of page 2 as you need to attach your receipts.
 See a sample of a completed form in the Sample RV tab.